John Bunyan: Imprisonment

 The religious tolerance which had allowed Bunyan the freedom to preach became curtailed with the restoration of the monarchy in 1660.
 The members of the Bedford Meeting were no longer able to meet in St John's church, which they had been sharing with the Anglican congregation.
 That November, Bunyan was preaching at Lower Samsell, a farm near the village of Harlington, thirteen miles from Bedford, when he was warned that a warrant was out for his arrest.
 Deciding not to make an escape, he was arrested and brought before the local magistrate Sir Francis Wingate, at Harlington House.
-Bunyan was arrested under the Conventicle Act of 1593, which made it an offence to attend a religious gathering other than at the parish church with more than five people outside their family.
+Bunyan was arrested under the Religion Act 1592, which made it an offence to attend a religious gathering other than at the parish church with more than five people outside their family.
 The offence was punishable by 3 months' imprisonment followed by banishment or execution if the person then failed to promise not to re-offend.
-The Act had been little used, and Bunyan's arrest was probably due in part to concerns that non-conformist religious meetings, were being held as a cover for people plotting against the king (although this was not the case with Bunyan's meetings).
+The Act had been little used, and Bunyan's arrest was probably due in part to concerns that non-conformist religious meetings were being held as a cover for people plotting against the king (although this was not the case with Bunyan's meetings).
 The Act of Uniformity, which made it compulsory for preachers to be ordained by an Anglican bishop and for the revised Book of Common Prayer to be used in church services, was still two years away, and the Act of Conventicles, which made it illegal to hold religious meetings of five or more people outside the Church of England was not passed until 1664.

 The trial of Bunyan took place in January 1661 at the quarter sessions in Bedford, before a group of magistrates under John Kelynge, who would later help to draw up the Act of Uniformity.
 Bunyan, who had been held in prison since his arrest, was indicted of having "devilishly and perniciousy abstained from coming to church to hear divine service" and having held "several unlawful meetings and conventicles, to the great disturbance and distraction of the good subjects of this kingdom".
 He was sentenced to three months' imprisonment with transportation to follow if at the end of this time he did not agree to attend the parish church and desist from preaching.